-I was excited when I received the email from Bonnie Gums confirming the dig.
-Although on Friday when I was making preparation for my early departure, I wondered what I agreed to.
+Eager to assist and happy when I received the email from Bonnie Gums confirming the dig.
+Although on Friday while making preparations for my early departure, I wondered what I agreed to.
 The dig started at 9am and it was in Washington County.
 My challenge was the 90 minute drive on a “perfect day to paddle”.

-I have never volunteered for a dig.
-I did not know anything about the site.
-I have ready many books that had archaeology woven through its pages.
-I had seen many movies with this topic as the focus.
-I did not expect, Indiana Jones drama at the site.
-I really didn’t have any expectations.
-I was a volunteer showing up, to assist as needed.
+I have never volunteered for a dig nor did I know anything about the site.
+Books I had read often had archaeology woven throughout the pages.
+Movies often have this topic as the focus.
+During the day I did not expect, Indiana Jones drama at the site.
+I was a volunteer showing up, to aid as needed.

-Leaving Baldwin County, the scenery changes from busy city, waterfront Port to deep countryside landscapes and hidden away chemical plants.
-Small towns tucked away in rural landscapes.
-At the end of my journey was a small ghost town referred to as Old St. Stephens.
+While leaving Baldwin County, the scenery changes from busy city, waterfront Port to deep countryside landscapes and hidden away chemical plants.
+Of course you see small towns tucked away in rural landscapes.
+At the end of my journey was a small ghost town called Old St. Stephens.
 An old river town with a past that included the following:

 -site of Spanish Fort circa 1790